22 Feb 2012 MVP Summit Preview

 “You wake up at Seatac, SFO, LAX.
 You wake up at O’Hare, Dallas-Fort Worth, BWI.
 Pacific, mountain, central.
 Lose an hour, gain an hour.
 This is your life, and it’s ending one minute at a time.
 You wake up at Air Harbor International.
 If you wake up at a different time, in a different place, could you wake up as a different person?“

 This quote covers a couple of things.
 It gives a glimpse into the grind that is travel.
 Fortunately I do not travel as frequently as Tyler did, but even when I do travel things can be difficult.
 Just being away from the family these days gets harder and harder.
 This quote also touches upon how fleeting our lives are, ending one minute at a time.
 In this case, my current MVP status is ending one minute at a time.
-I am up for renewal in April, which means that this is my chance to attend a Summit.
-If I don’t get renewed, then I may not get another chance to attend.
-I didn’t want to waste the opportunity, even if the Summit is being held during school vacation week, which made my decision even harder.
+I am up for renewal in April which means if I don’t get renewed then I may not get another chance to attend a Summit.
+So for me it is a no-brainer to attend.

 “You had to give it to him: he had a plan.
 And it started to make sense, in a Tyler sort of way.
 No fear.
 No distractions.
 The ability to let that which does not matter truly slide.”

 The whole point for the Summit is for Microsoft to get feedback from the most active members of their communities.
-Now, think about what it must be like to be in their shoes.
+Now, think about what it must be like to be in Microsoft’s shoes.
 A year ago, some member of the SQL development team was given an assignment.
 They have been working on something for months.
-They slaved to get some feature put into a release that will be shown to use during a session.
-And when we see it we will be about as underwhelmed as watching Steve Jobs play with an iPad.
+They slaved to get some feature put into SQL 2012 that will be shown to us during a session.
+And when we see it we will likely be underwhelmed, or critical of the implementation chosen.
+Some of us try to be polite about our feelings; others are a bit more…direct in their approach.

 People and companies that build software have this ability about them to take suggestions or criticisms, shrug off the ones that do not matter, and instead focus on the ones they recognize as important.
 And the good companies do that very well.